Skip to content

 For men the screening will involve a urine sample, throat or anal swabs depending on the region at risk (chlamydia only spreads through direct contact).

-Women will require swabs from the vagina, throat or anus, again depending on region at risk.
+Women will require swabs from the vagina, throat or anus, again depending on region at risk

 Since there are no symptoms can I ignore it?